MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-quoted-values-budget-limits-quote-line-sales.md

             </td>
             <td width="200" rowspan="2" valign="top">
                 <p>
-                    Time, Material and fees on P1 project are included on QL1 <br>
+                    Time, Material, and Fees on P1 project are included on QL1 <br>
                     Expense on P1 project is included on QL2 <br>
                     No overlap in what is being included on each quote line and therefore valid.
                 </p>